 Read about the differences between a levain and a sourdough starter ↗

 12. My starter forms a thin, clear layer on top; how do I fix that?

 This thin, watery layer (sometimes called “hooch”) is usually nothing to worry about.
 When this layer is present, you might find the aroma of your starter is close to nail polish remover, or just very pungent.
-To remedy, simply pour off the clear liquid or stir it back into your starter.
-Then, discard and give it a feeding as usual.
+To remedy this, simply pour off the clear liquid or stir it back into your starter.
+Then, discard it and give it a feeding as usual.
 If you see hooch form often, it can be a sign your starter needs to be fed earlier.